5 HR Challenges. 5 Recognition Solutions.

 —Russell F. Cox, President and CEO, Norton Healthcare

-It’s not all about the money.
+It’s not all about the money

 While 80% of employers think employees leave for higher pay, only 12% of them actually do.
 Global studies reveal that 79% of people who quit their jobs cite “lack of appreciation” as their reason for leaving.
-No one wants to stay at a job where they aren’t seen, valued, or appreciated for their hard work and contributions.
+No one wants to stay at a job where they aren’t seen, valued, or recognized for their hard work and contributions.

 What to do

-“Helping people feel appreciated lets them know they are on the right path, that they are being noticed, and people care” —Beril McManus, Senior Manager, Recognition and Engagement, American Airlines
+“Helping people feel appreciated lets them know they are on the right path, that they are being noticed, and people care.”

-Help employees feel seen, no matter where they are.
+Help employees feel seen, no matter where they are

 What to do

-Improving employee connection and workplace culture
+Challenge No. 4: Improving connection and culture

 Connect your people and transform your culture.